-Jorion, Value-at-Risk, Chapters 6 & 11 Study Notes contain 42 pages covering the following concepts:
+Jorion, Value-at-Risk, Chapters 6 & 11 Study Notes contain 33 pages covering the following learning objectives:

 Chapter 6: Backtesting VaR